-Besides checking the agreement between the full observed GW signals and the corresponding best-fit full signals predicted by GR, attempts were made to test the consistency between two separate parts of the signals.
-A first attempt [156] separated: (i) the lower-frequency (LF) signal emitted during the inspiral phase (considered up to the innermost stable circular orbit); and (ii) the higher-frequency (HF) remaining signal emitted during the late-inspiral, the merger, and the ringdown.
-Separately fitting each of these partial signals to GR-based templates then leads to separate estimates of the binary's parameters, leading to separate estimates of the mass M_f and dimensionless spin parameter $a_f = J_f/(GM_f^2)$ of the final black hole that would be formed (in GR) by the coalescence of the two initial black holes.
-The consistency with GR then consists in testing whether the two estimates $(M_f, a_f){LF}$ and $(M_f, a_f){HF}$ are compatible with each other.
-They were found to be consistent within statistical errors of order 30% for seven selected binary black hole events (see Fig. 2 in [156]).
-A second attempt [157] separately considered the post-merger signal of coalescing black holes, and tried to quantify the presence and structure of the GR-predicted ringing modes in the latter post-merger signal.
-Measuring, for the first event GW150914 (by using a model of the post-merger signal including the first two ringing modes), the mass and spin of the final black hole, $(M_f, a_f){post-merger}$, has shown consistency, at the $\sim 20\%$ level, with the corresponding values inferred (using GR predictions) from fitting the entire signal [157].
+Besides checking the agreement between the full observed GW signals and the corresponding best-fit full signals predicted by GR, one also tested the consistency between separate parts of the signals.
+A first approach [156,169,170] separates: (i) the lower-frequency signal emitted during the inspiral phase (considered up to the innermost stable circular orbit); and (ii) the higher-frequency remaining signal emitted during the postinspiral phase, comprising the late-inspiral, the merger, and the ringdown.
+Separately fitting each of these partial signals to GR-based templates then yields separate estimates of the binary's parameters, leading to separate estimates of the mass M_f and dimensionless spin parameter $a_f = J_f/(GM_f^2)$ of the final black hole that would be formed (in GR) by the coalescence of the two initial black holes.
+The consistency with GR then consists in testing whether the two estimates $(M_f, a_f){insp}$ and $(M_f, a_f){postinsp}$ are compatible with each other.
+They were found to be compatible for all events whose corresponding separate SNRs made such an analysis meaningful (see Figs. 3 and 4 in [170] and Fig.3 in [156]).
+Quantitatively, the (population-marginalized) fractional differences between the two estimates were found to be consistent with zero (i.e. with GR) [156]